-The most demanding performance requirements arise from the ep Higgs measurement programme, especially the large acceptance and high precision desirable for heavy flavour tagging and the requirement to resolve the hadronic final state.
-This has been influenced by both the rapidity acceptance extensions and the technology progress of the HL-LHC detector upgrades.
+The most demanding performance requirements arise from the ep Higgs measurement pro-354 gramme, especially the large acceptance and high precision desirable for heavy flavour tagging and the requirement to resolve the hadronic final state.
+This has been influenced by the rapidity acceptance extensions and as well by the technology progress of the HL-LHC detector upgrades.
 A key example, also discussed, is the HV-CMOS Silicon technology, for which the LHeC is an ideal application due to the much limited radiation level as compared to pp.